8:00 AM - 9:30 AM

 Ballroom I

-Andrew Rothman, Lebenbom & Rothman, P.C.
+Andrew Rothman, Lebenbom & Rothman, PC

 Cathy Sunlin, Health Care Association of Michigan